 The following is a MIDI mock-up of the first few bars of the passacaille from Lully’s Armide performed at quarter note = MM 55, included here to give the reader a sense of the slow tempo suitable for the serious style in light of the foregoing and descriptions of the movement quality and range of movement typical of the traditional grave style (Fairfax 2003: 86-103).
 I have more or less followed Quantz’s prescription (1752: 270) that in such music “the eighth notes that follow the dotted quarter notes must be played not according to their literal value but in a very short and sharp manner,” so as to create the requisite “slow, starchy movement of a passacaille” (Angiolini 1765).
 Incidentally, a handful of dances choreographed to this passacaille are in fact extant from the early eighteenth century (Little & Marsh 1992: 58-59).
 (Click on the white arrowhead on the left of the bar in order to play.)

 As discussed in detail elsewhere (Fairfax 2003: 103-188), the traditional half-serious, comic, and grotesque were airborne styles that typically moved to faster tempi.
-Biomechanics suggest that for these styles, the maximum range was roughly quarter note = MM 70-190 in 3/4 or 4/4, with the ideal range falling within the span of MM 85-180, regardless of musical form.
-This spread overlaps with the extant pendulum markings for the early-eighteenth-century chaconne (quarter note = MM 120-159), a dance form typical of the half-serious style and even some grotesque roles, such as Harlequin.
+Biomechanics suggest that for these styles, the maximum range was roughly andante to allegro moderato (in current practice).

-Performing music faster than the maximum ranges given above necessitates treating two bars of music as one – as far as the dancer is concerned – such that one pas composé (normally to be executed in one bar) would need to take up two measures rather than one, but there is no evidence that such a practice was ever generally followed in the eighteenth century, except in a few cases.
-Indeed, all of the extant dances in notation, found in the early-eighteenth-century published collections and in the Ferrère manuscript, regularly show one composite step fitting within one bar of music, except in the slow 4/4 of the serious style, wherein two composite steps fit within one bar of music.
+Performing music faster than the maximum ranges given above necessitates treating two bars of music as one – as far as the dancer is concerned – such that one pas composé (normally to be executed in one bar) would need to take up two measures rather than one.
+All of the extant dances in notation, however, found in the early-eighteenth-century published collections and in the Ferrère manuscript, regularly show one composite step fitting within one bar of music, except in the slow 4/4 of the serious style, wherein two composite steps fit within one bar of music.
 (This does not take into consideration such steps as the pas de menuet, which normally take up more than one bar of music, or isolated précipité executions.)
 In fact, Magri (1779: 1/23-24) notes that in the more virtuoso airborne dancing of his day, the trend was to “put more steps into one bar,” rather than the other way around, and this cannot be done to very fast music without the movements becoming laughably shrunken or the dancer running after the music.